-The main advantage of quarter scale for dolls' house collectors is its size.
-The 1:48 scale house pictured above occupies 6 x 7 inches and has three rooms, a porch and a garden.
+The main advantage of the quarter scale for dolls' house collectors is its size.
+The 1:48 scale house pictured above occupies 6 x 7 inches and has three rooms, a porch, and a garden.
 This is a fraction of the size of an equivalent 1:12 scale house.
 The scale is much easier to adapt to than most people imagine.
-Plans for simple 1/4 scale houses are available in several back issues of Dollhouse miniatures magazine, including July 2003 (Americana House) and December 2003 (Visions of Sugarplums) both by Debbie Young who also produces lovely examples of vernacular North American architecture as kits through her quarter scale business Young at Heart Miniatures
+Plans for simple 1/4 scale houses are available in several back issues of Dollhouse miniatures magazine, including July 2003 (Americana House) and December 2003 (Visions of Sugarplums) both by Debbie Young who also produces lovely examples of vernacular North American architecture as kits through her quarter scale business Young at Heart Miniatures.

-With the emergence of laser cut furniture and house trims, resin castings and 3D printed designs, furniture for 1/4 scale dollhouses is becoming increasingly detailed.
+With the emergence of laser-cut furniture and house trims, resin castings and 3D printed designs, furniture for 1/4 scale dollhouses are becoming increasingly detailed.
 Bespaq now have a line of 1:48 scale furniture.
-Pamela Junk Miniatures, Susan and Andrew’s Miniatures, Debbie Young, (see above for link), Karen Cary, Petite Properties (see above for link) and Jean Day have a wide variety of detailed furnishings and accessories. .
-Increasing numbers of wallpapers, fabrics and accessories are also emerging in this scale. the old days, where people modified brown plastic furniture kits to adapt to their tiny interiors are now almost a thing of the past.
+Pamela Junk Miniatures, Susan and Andrew’s Miniatures, Debbie Young, Karen Cary, Petite Properties and Jean Day have a wide variety of detailed furnishings and accessories.
+Increasing numbers of wallpapers, fabrics, and accessories are also emerging in this scale. the old days, where people modified brown plastic furniture kits to adapt to their tiny interiors are now almost a thing of the past.
 Almost every style and period are available, from food items to poseable dolls, and delicately cut doilies and curtains.